Kishan0705/SQL_Project_Data_Job_Analysis/README.md

 # Project Overview

+# [Scroll to the End for SQL Queries, Visualizations, and Insights!]

 🤔 Curious about the job market for Data Analysts?
 This project dives deep into the most valuable insights for aspiring Data Analysts, providing a clear picture of what’s currently in demand.
 This is a real-world, unguided project I built out of sheer curiosity 🔥, aimed at uncovering key trends and requirements for the Data Analyst role.

 - 🔍 The insights focus on: